raspdevpy/ccdoc/guide/Channel/channelUsed.md

 # $channelUsed
-Return the ID of the channel used if no channel ID is specified, or set it if there is one specified.
+Return the ID of the channel used.
+If no channel ID is specified, set it to the current channel.

 #### Usage: `$channelUsed[channelID (optional)]`
 <br/>